Coronavirus Special April 2020 Newsletter (updated as of 1 June 2020)

 Claiming from the Government:

-For those in employment, Statutory Sick Pay is claimable via your employer’s PAYE scheme.
+- For employees, Statutory Sick Pay is claimable via your employer’s PAYE scheme.

-If you have travel plans that have been disrupted by the coronavirus, you may be able to obtain a partial or full refund of the cost of your holiday.
-Contact your travel insurer.
+If you have travel plans that have been disrupted by the coronavirus, you may be able to obtain a partial or full refund of the cost of your travel.
+Contact your travel insurer, but as mentioned, call centres are over-worked and you may need to write to them or seek assistance from their website.